ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc logging autoupdate enable`
 {: #cs_log_autoupdate_enable}

 Enable automatic updates for your Fluentd pods in a specific cluster.
-Fluentd pods are automatically updated when a new build version is available.
+Fluentd pods are automatically updated when a new image version is available.
 {: shortdesc}